wesleytian/wesleytian.com/posts/startup.md

 <a name="reason5"></a>
 ### Reason 5. <strike>Bad management</strike> You are management

-This depends a lot on the company, but in my experience, if you join a company early enough and build up trust with your managers/founder(s), then you will have a large say in how you are managed.
-You can provide feedback that they value and take to heart.
-Because they understand that if they don't, you'll leave, and the company will die.
+This depends a lot on the company, but in my experience, if you join as an early employee and build up some trust with your managers/founder(s), then you will have a large say in how you are managed.
+In fact, I believe that management at early-stage startups is up to you in more ways than one.

+First, because first-time managers at startups are common, you should tell them if they do something you don't like or want them to do something more.
+Founders/managers will often take your feedback to heart because they understand that if they don't, you'll leave, and if people start leaving because of a toxic culture, the company will die.
+Unfortunately, they may not already be a great manager, but the aligned incentives part does make it better.
+Whereas if you have a bad manager at a larger company, your only hope is to switch teams or leave the company.

 Additionally, as Chip mentioned, there is a good chance that your own management skills will come into play if the company continues growing.
 If you think your company has bad management and you're a manager, even if it's of 1 or 2 people, then it's on you.
 Listen to your employees, value them, treat them fairly, and have their interests at heart.
 If they're unsatisfied, then it will ultimately affect the company's culture and growth.
 These are things that any communicative and empathetic person can learn, even if they are a recent grad or new to management.